indraakkk/mini-chat-api/README.md

 # mini-chat-api

-This mini-chat-api project created on top of Laravel 8.0 store data to MySql
+This mini-chat-api project created on top of Laravel 8.0 and MySQL

 ##### Login or create new user